-Left: The Daisy character was an eggy mash-up of Daphne from Scooby-Doo and Daisy Duke of Dukes of Hazard fame.
+The Daisy character was an eggy mash-up of Daphne from Scooby-Doo and Daisy Duke of Dukes of Hazard fame.

-Right: Fonzie was the inspiration for Denzil.
+Fonzie was the inspiration for Denzil.
 Trivia-amundo!

 Those of you more familiar with Dizzy 8-bit style should notice quite a striking evolution, both in terms of presentation and mechanics.
-The sumptuous leap in visuals for instance is akin to the colourised adaptation of ‘It’s a Wonderful Life’.
+The sumptuous leap in visuals, for instance, is akin to the colourised adaptation of ‘It’s a Wonderful Life’.
 You know deep down it’s kind of wrong, yet can’t help being swept along by the egg-ceedingly welcome 32 colour foreground and 16 colour parallax background assault to the senses.

 Early-Dizzy is synonymous with flick-screen scrolling, whilst two-disk Amiga-Dizzy (ported from the Mega Drive version) wouldn’t be seen dead limboing itself to that level.
 Instead – for the first time in a Dizzy game – we are lavished with smooth, continuous horizontal scrolling, combined with (mostly) vertical flick scrolling, firmly planting the penultimate game into 16-bit territory.

 Dizzy had to come of age for a new generation.
 Even so, I do feel that it somehow lost something in the transition; a sense of teased, incremental unveiling perhaps?
 In some areas, forging through to the next screen was a reward in itself because it marked the juncture at which you overcame an obstacle and were able to advance in the game.
-If in 1987 you appreciated what is essentially an artifact of technical limitation, here you’ll only be doing so through the medium of rose-tinted goggles.
+If in 1987 you appreciated what is essentially an artefact of technical limitation, here you’ll only be doing so through the medium of rose-tinted goggles.

-Your inventory system has also been given a long overdue overhaul.
+Your inventory system has also been given a long-overdue overhaul.
 Rather than the single item capacity found in the Ultimate Cartoon Adventure, here we are able to carry three items simultaneously.
 This is a major improvement because it radically reduces the extent of step-retracing you must do to locate items and carry them to the place where they’ll be deployed.
 Many would argue that this artificial limitation should be neutered altogether, though perhaps that would make life a bit too easy and fail to acknowledge Dizzy’s gloriously primitive heritage.

-In between adventures it appears that Dizzy has paid a visit to the Indiana Jones school of chasm swinging because now the man with the hat is back, and he’s sporting a whip!
+In between adventures, it appears that Dizzy has paid a visit to the Indiana Jones school of chasm swinging because now the man with the hat is back, and he’s sporting a whip!
 Well, technically it’s a length of rope.
 Quibbling aside, it can be used to traverse the levels more efficiently and reach otherwise inaccessible platforms.
 Just remember not to leave it on one that can only be reached with the rope itself, or you won’t be able to complete the game!